lumorow/golang-interview-preparation/Networking/README.md

-# Базовые знания по сетям
+# Basic knowledge of networks

 ## TCP and UDP.
 In which case is UDP preferable?
 ***